Goals, dreams, vision… the focus of an intended future.

 Goals: they are markers to throw out and head toward.
 As we head in that direction our landscape inevitably changes.
 A changing landscape produces evolving thoughts, ideas, beliefs, insights, possibilities, people, and opportunities.
 As we progress toward these markers, we augment our direction to fit our new purview until we realize that the goal has evolved or created an entirely new marker to throw out.
 And we just keep going.

 What trips most people up is that there’s a belief that it’s failure to not reach that original unaltered goal.

 We can eliminate this fear and paralysis of visioning if we simply drop the rigid interpretation.
 Instead we can use goals as compasses, giving us motivation to create momentum in a certain direction until we learn enough to course correct.
 If we can shift from seeing the “there” from a destination to a feeling of exhilaration as a result of movement in a desired direction, then the goal can never be about the destination, it’s always for the direction.

 What dreams, goals, and visions have you not been claiming as a result of those three fears?
 What might shift for you if you set goals for direction and momentum instead of a destination?
 Tell me what goals have been waiting in the background of your life.
 Now, how about we turn them into signposts and get moving!

-Amy Eliza Wong is a life coach, writer, and speaker in the Sacramento, CA area committed to helping people figure out what makes them tick so they can finally live with joy and real purpose.
+Amy Eliza Wong is an executive coach, writer, and speaker committed to helping people figure out what makes them tick so they can finally live with joy, meaning and real purpose.
 Learn more about working with her.